 Origins & Purpose of Martial Art Belts

-Before tackling the question, you need to know the significance of possessing a black belt.
-It may not be what you think.
-And you may be asking the wrong question…
+Before tackling the question, you need to know the significance of holding a black belt.
+It isn’t what you think.

 Many people regard the black belt as the ultimate goal of a martial artist.
 They believe that getting it is the be all and end all of their training.

-The problem is… black belt is not the end.
-It doesn’t make you a master; not even close.
+The problem is… black belt doesn’t represent mastery; not even close.

-For now, here’s a brief history of the martial arts belt system.
-It’ll help you understand what it originally meant to be a black belt.
+Here’s a brief history of the martial arts belt system, which will help you understand what it originally meant to be a black belt…

 Menkyo Grading System for Traditional Koryu Martial Arts

-Before modern martial arts (gendai budo) were founded, Japanese people trained in traditional martial arts.
-They were known as koryu bujutsu.
+Before modern martial arts (gendai budo) were founded, the Japanese people trained in traditional martial arts.
+These were known as koryu bujutsu.

 Instead of belt colours, the menkyo system was based on licenses.
-Each license recognizes the practitioner’s competence in a set of techniques and take years to attain.
+Each license recognizes the practitioner’s competence in a set of techniques, which take years to attain.

-Kito-ryu, being the main ancestor martial art of Judo, used the menkyo grading system.
+Kito-ryu, the main ancestor martial art of Judo, used the menkyo system.

 Modern Kyu/Dan Ranking System (Martial Arts Belt System)